peidong-hu/slash-infra/README.md

 }
 ```

-Note that the `*` in the ARN allows this suser to assume the
+Note that the `*` in the ARN allows this user to assume the
 `SlashInfraInspection` role in any AWS account that:

 - has that role
-- has marked your AWS account ID as a "Trusted entity" in the role's
+- has marked the IAM user's AWS account ID as a "Trusted entity" in the
-  "Trust relationships"
+  role's "Trust relationships"

 If these are new concepts for you, I'd really recommend reading [AWS'
 documentation on IAM